Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for

 Red Wine and Garlic

 The third method I personally haven't tried.
 This was shared with me by a retired Norwegian gentleman who used to run a health food store.
 He recommends taking a small glass of red wine and putting a garlic clove into it.
-Leave this for a day and then use as a mouth rinse.
+Leave this for a day and then use it as a mouth rinse.
 His customer who tried this came back into his shop and was astounded at the results.

 These are just three of the methods that are used to treat receding gums.
 Now, let's take a look at what causes them.

 What Causes Gum Recession?

 Aggressive brushing: This can start the process of gum recession.
 Think about how many times you brush your teeth almost on auto-pilot.
 It's easy to let the mind wander.
 Now, multiply that by the number of years you have been brushing your teeth.
 If you want to keep your teeth until old age, then gentle thorough brushing is a habit you should be getting into and also one to encourage your children to do.
 We always seem to be in a hurry nowadays, in the mornings we're running late and at night we're too tired.
 Take your time and brush your teeth slowly and thoughtfully to keep from accidentally damaging the gum line.

-Smoking and tobacco products: Not only is smoking bad for your lungs, it is bad for your teeth.
+Smoking and tobacco products: Not only is smoking bad for your lungs, but it is also bad for your teeth.
 Plaque is more prevalent in smokers than non-smokers.
 This could be due to smoking or the lack of dental care.
 The toxic pollutants which give you black lungs are swirling in your mouth and around your teeth.

 Hormonal changes: This is something seen more in women than men due to their changes during puberty, pregnancy, and menopause.
 Hormone fluctuation, even though a monthly cycle, can cause gums to be sensitive which leads to brushing incorrectly due to the discomfort.